korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 ## [e.
 Set Interface]()
 <div align="justify">

-Like the code setup lecture of Collections CardGame I presented earlier, this is another lecture that will set up code for upcoming lectures on sets.
+Like the code setup section of Collections CardGame I presented earlier, this is another section that will set up code for upcoming sections on sets.

 In this example, _I'll be using HashSets as fields_, and I'll use the **Scanner** class,